 See "Disable User Account Control (Windows Vista)" (kb404888).

 Windows and applications store working data in temporary (.tmp) files that they create on the hard disk.
 Excessive or outdated temporary files can interfere with performance of Windows or applications.
 See "Delete temporary files using the Disk Cleanup utility (Windows Vista)" (kb404917).

 The Adobe Creative Suite 4 installer records its actions in a log.
 These logs can be useful in determining if certain errors occurred during an installation.
 For instructions on reviewing log files see, "Troubleshoot install erros using Creative Suite 3 and 4 install logs" (kb400593).

-You can see if other Adobe customers have a similar problem by visiting the user forums.
+You can see if other Adobe customers have a similar problem by visiting the Adobe Community.
 If you confirm that other users have experienced the same problem, then Adobe Support may be able to duplicate and research the problem.